Focus on What Needs To Be Done Today To Start Homeschooling

 The plus side for high school homeschoolers is that most metropolitan areas have homeschool basketball, debate, volleyball, bowling, co-op courses, etc. That’s not an option with #SocialDistancing, but there are online exercise videos.

 Find a Homeschool Support Group

 After you do your basic research about home education, it is very helpful to get connected with a homeschool support group in your area.
-You’ll meet experienced homeschool parents who will encourage you.
+Check Facebook for homeschool groups in your city or county.
+You’ll “virtually” meet experienced homeschool parents who will encourage you.
 Most state homeschool groups will be glad to assist you in finding other homeschool families in your locale.

 Can’t Find a Homeschool Support Group?

 If there isn’t a homeschool support group in your area, be a pioneer and start one.
 That’s how most homeschool groups began in the first place.
 In our first group, most families drove about an hour to get to activities and meetings.
 As more families started to homeschool, groups that were closer to home started forming.
 Don’t despise small beginnings!
 Some of the largest state groups started with just a few families.